muenchto/certainty_poker/Rules.md

 8. Now the __betting__ begins.
 Betting means that players put some (or all) of their money in front of them.
 The betting has the following rules:

-    1. Players bet in turns, one after another, starting with the player next to the player who placed the big blind.
-Only players who are still in the game (i.e. they are not out) participate in the betting.
+    1. Only players who are still in the game participate in the betting.
+Players bet in turns, one after another, starting with the player next to the player who placed the big blind.

     2. Whenever a player puts all their money in front of them, they are said to have gone __all in__.